inducer/modepy/doc/paper/paper.md

 ## Quadrature

-Besides the standard building blocks above, `modepy` also offers a wide array of quadrature rules that can be used on each reference element.
-The quadrature rules are provided as implementations of the `Quadrature` superclass.
-For the interval, a broad selection of quadrature rules are present: Clenshaw--Curtis, Fejér, and Jacobi-Gauss(-Lobatto).
-Additionally, several state-of-the-art higher-dimensional rules are available:
+`modepy` also offers a wide array of quadrature rules that can be used on each reference element.
+For the interval, Clenshaw--Curtis, Fejér, and Jacobi-Gauss(-Lobatto) are on offer.
+Many more state-of-the-art rules are available, typically up to high order [@Grundmann1978;@Vioreanu2014;@Xiao2010;@Jaskowiec2021;@Witherden2015] (see

-* Grundmann--Möller [@Grundmann1978] rules for the $n$-simplex.
-* Vioreanu--Rokhlin [@Vioreanu2014] rules for the two- and
-  three-dimensional simplex (see \autoref{FigureQuadrature}).
-* Xiao--Gimbutas [@Xiao2010] rules for the two- and three-dimensional
-  simplex.
-* Jáskowiec--Sukumar [@Jaskowiec2021] rules for the tetrahedron.
-* Witherden--Vincent [@Witherden2015] rules for the two- and
-  three-dimensional hypercube (see \autoref{FigureQuadrature}).
+\autoref{FigureQuadrature}).
+There is also functionality [@Vioreanu2014] to allow constructing novel quadratures on a given domain.

 ![(left) Vioreanu--Rokhlin quadrature points of order 11 and (right) Witherden--Vincent quadrature points of order 11.](images/quadrature_rules.png){#FigureQuadrature width="50%"}

-Most of the rules for simplices and hypercubes are available to high order (i.e. $\ge 20$).
-However, `modepy` also has functionality that allows constructing desired quadrature nodes on a given domain.
-This can be found in `modepy.quadrature.construction`.

 ## Matrices

-While `modepy` is sufficiently flexible to accommodate different applications, it also provides functionality specific to FEM needs.
-In particular, it allows constructing a variety of matrix operators that define necessary resampling operators and bilinear forms used in FEM codes.
-A specific bilinear form matrix can be obtained using `nodal_quadrature_bilinear_form_matrix`, which requires providing the usual test functions, trial functions and corresponding nodes for the input and output.
-This allows constructing very general families of bilinear forms with or without oversampling.
+`modepy`'s functionality is rounded out by various tabulation/matrix generation functions, including the ability to tabulate operator matrices for fairly general bilinear forms.

 # Acknowledgements